userunknown358/Bochs64/README.md

 # Bochs64
 Bochs Emulator Android with x64 support

+**What will only change is the BIOS that Bochs will use in their later versions**

+I DO NOT OWN ANY ASSETS!

 NOTE:
 If you want to import a VM you have previously created, MAKE SURE YOU HAVE CREATED THE VM while using the i440fx chipset.
 Else it won't work